Arcandrus/mtg-forum/README.md

 The other minor bug to work around was the edit button was saving the content as RTF and rendering it with {{ post.content | safe }}.
 Little did I know at the time because of the way I had implemented my js, the contents of the button would change if any HTML markup characters were used in the edited content, like "".
 I solved this issue by creating a hidden div to store the content before it was saved and then inject that content into the correct div in the HTML, thus bypassing the buttons interaction with the content dorectly.

 # Credits
+I would like to thank my mentor, Medale Oluwafemi, for his insights and support during this project.

+MASSIVE thank you to my best friends Rew and Emma for thier continued support and belief in me as I've progressed as well as thier help testing functionality and features and thier valuable feedback, I love you both.

-I would also like to thank my mentor, Medale Oluwafemi, for his insights and support during this project and my friends Rew and Emma and the Frome MTG club who have helped me with testing and troubleshooting.
-I would also like to credit ChatGPT for helping me with specific debugging and formatting issues I faced when building this project.
+Thanks go to the Frome MTG club who have also helped me with testing and troubleshooting.

+I would also like to credit ChatGPT for helping me with specific debugging and formatting issues I faced when building this project, as well as helping me to refactor redundant code.